henriksson-lab/stardist-rs/README.md

 ## Usage

-This crate is intended primarily as a library.
 CLI-style prediction adapters are kept behind the optional `cli` feature.

 Enable the `burn` feature for the native Burn model implementation.
 The default feature set includes `hdf5`, which is needed for loading Keras `.h5` weights.